tsnellgrove/dark_castle3/doc/to_do.md

 *** decision about UI ***
 - TBD: how to handle obj.full_name capital cases?
 - TBD: should complex obj (stone_coffer) > feature_lst if minor; with only key obj called out??
-- TBD: for room display, separate creatures from ViewOnly and list creatures 2nd
 - TBD: should I add handle as an attrib of door?
 Could pull handle to open? door would have open direction
 - TBD: investigate enabling init_desc attrib for items in containers (e.g. certificate)
 - TBD: leverage app_main() cmd_queue for 'again' command ?